+Risk Likelihoo Consequence Risk Mitigation

+d Analysis

-Risk Likelihoo d Consequence Risk Analysis Mitigation Organisational Operations and Reputation Likely Moderate Medium The local development plan is based on sound planning principles.
-Any further variation or
+Organisational Likely Moderate Medium The local development plan is

+Operations and based on sound planning

-Noting that local request to deviate from the plan development plans are no would be assessed against its longer binding, the plan intent and the full statutory may not be given due framework pertaining to the site, regard by developers including State Planning Policy 3.7 during the development - Planning in Bushfire Prone Areas application process. and Local Planning Scheme No.1.
+Reputation Noting that local development plans are no longer binding, the plan may not be given due regard by developers principles.
+Any further variation or request to deviate from the plan would be assessed against its intent and the full statutory framework pertaining to the site, including State Planning Policy 3.7

+during the development - Planning in Bushfire Prone Areas application process. and Local Planning Scheme No.1.